-Phillip Schofield shocks viewers after ‘defending’ Lady Hussey on This Morning
+Phillip Schofield shocks This Morning viewers after ‘defending’ Lady Hussey

-Phillip Schofield shocks viewers after ‘defending’ Lady Susan Hussey amid race row on This Morning
+Phillip Schofield shocks This Morning viewers after ‘defending’ Lady Susan Hussey amid race row

 ‘Racism is wrong, hateful and undefendable,’ one viewer wrote